Skip to main content

 }

 This is part of the framework contract, not a side note.
 A category score where 3 of 6 criteria are live is not the same statement as a category score where all criteria are live, and clients deserve to see the difference.
 Surface the per-category coverage alongside the score whenever you display category-level risk.
-The 42-criteria total counts every criterion in the taxonomy regardless of phase.
+The 42-criteria total counts every criterion in the taxonomy, live or not.
 The 28-criteria live count is what the scoring pipeline actually evaluated.
-Phase 2A, 2B, 4, and 5 bring the remaining 14 online over the next several releases.
+The remaining 14 come online over the next several releases.

 Pinning the framework